Coffee Trading License in Dubai

 From a logistics perspective, Dubai South occupies a uniquely advantageous position.
 Its proximity to Al Maktoum International Airport, the world's largest airport by design capacity, and its connectivity to Jebel Ali Port, the largest container port in the Middle East, means that goods can move efficiently across air and sea freight networks.
 For time-sensitive or high-value coffee shipments, this infrastructure combination is difficult to replicate elsewhere in the region.

 Activity Code 4721.75 covers the wholesale and retail trading of coffee, tea, cocoa, and related products.
-Issued as a Trading Licence under the Trading category, this licence is designed for businesses whose primary commercial activity involves buying and selling these commodities rather than manufacturing or processing them.
+Issued as a Trading License under the Trading category, this license is designed for businesses whose primary commercial activity involves buying and selling these commodities rather than manufacturing or processing them.

-It is important to note what the licence does not automatically cover.
-Processing or roasting activities would require a separate or additional licence category.
+It is important to note what the license does not automatically cover.
+Processing or roasting activities would require a separate or additional license category.
 Furthermore, because coffee is a food commodity, traders handling physical stock may need to satisfy food safety and labelling requirements imposed by emirate-level authorities and national standards bodies.
-These are compliance obligations that sit alongside the trading licence rather than being replaced by it.
+These are compliance obligations that sit alongside the trading license rather than being replaced by it.

 International coffee brands looking to establish a presence in the Middle East without the requirement for a UAE national sponsor will benefit from the 100% foreign ownership provisions available within the free zone.
 Entrepreneurs entering the café supply chain, whether supplying equipment, consumables, or commodity coffee, or those exploring commodity brokerage, will also find Activity Code 4721.75 a natural fit for their intended activities.